tbhuy/geospark-jdbc/README.md

-# Spark JDBC driver
+# GeoSpark JDBC driver
+This repository is forked from [Spark-Jdbc](https://github.com/takezoe/spark-jdbc) developed by  Takezoe.
+[Apache Sedona](https://sedona.apache.org/) is integrated to support geospatial data processing and analysis.
+I intend to include this JDBC inside [Ontop](https://ontop-vkg.org/) to expose distributed geospatial datasets as RDF.
 ## Build

-I haven't gotten chance to publish it into Maven Central.
-For now, please use the following command to build a fat Jar
+Please use the following command to build a fat Jar

 ````
 ./gradlew clean shadowJar